Particular/docs.particular.net/Content/NServiceBus/the-nservicebus-host.md

 <!--
 title: "The NServiceBus Host"
 tags: ""
-summary: "<p>To avoid re-writing the same configuration code, or to host your endpoints in a Windows Service, use NServiceBus.Host.exe, which can also run as a console.</p>
+summary: "To avoid re-writing the same configuration code, or to host your endpoints in a Windows Service, use NServiceBus.Host.exe, which can also run as a console."
-<p>The NServiceBus host streamlines service development and deployment, allows you to change technologies without code, and is administrator-friendly whensetting permissions and accounts.</p>
-"
 -->

 To avoid re-writing the same configuration code, or to host your endpoints in a Windows Service, use NServiceBus.Host.exe, which can also run as a console.